tsemach/typescript-txjs/README.md

 ## C2C - Component-2-Component Communication
 This feature enable you to set a direct communication channels between components.
 This save you from the hassle of configure the I/S just to transfer data between components.
-There are two types of data transports *'message queue'* and *'node express'* the library support.
+There are two types of data transports the library support *'message queue'* and *'node express'*.
 ### How It Work

 - **set you driver** - first you need to define a connector driver. a driver is an object implement **`TxConnector`** interface.
->**NOTE:** if you are using then you can use the build support for RabbitMQ, to can skip the driver stuff.
+>**NOTE:** if you are using RabbitMQ message queue then you can use the builtin support for RabbitMQ, so safly you can skip the driver stuff.

 > See the builtin TxConnectorRabbitMQ for an example.
 ```typescript